How to Get Chlorine out of Your Hair After Swimming

 I swim 5 or 6 days a week and I didn’t want to give up swimming but my hair was a mess.

-I tried a lot – I mean a ton of things that didn’t work.
-I finally stumbled onto a process that works perfectly.
+I tried a ton of things that didn’t work.
+Then I finally stumbled onto a process that works perfectly.
+It is easy to maintain + inexpensive – no more overpriced specialized products that just don’t work.

-Here’s how I keep my hair looking great + I’ve thrown out almost all my hair products.
+Here’s how I keep my hair looking great + I’ve thrown out almost all my hair products & dare I say, even shampoo and conditioner.

 Before getting into the pool make sure your hair is fully saturated with clean fresh water – apparently once your hair is wet it doesn’t absorb as much of the chlorinated water.